tnichols217/notes/APArt/Piece Descriptions.md

 ## Dimensions

 ## Materials
-1. THE EYE OF THE KIT: Blender 3D, subserf workflow for general forms, cycles render engine
+1. THE EYE OF THE KIT: Blender 3D, subserf workflow for general forms, linked geometry for optimization
-2. Procedural deformation and textures for details on screws, cymbals, and legs, geometry linking for scene optimization
+2. Procedural deformation and textures for details on screws, cymbals, and legs. cycles render engine

 ## Processes
+1.

 # 4 - Horn
 ## Dimensions